cs1302uga/cs1302-gallery/README.md

 1. **How can I use Google Gson in my project?**

    We have already added the Gson library to your project by adding its Maven dependency to your `pom.xml` file.
-At the time of this writing, version `2.8.6` is version we are using and is considered a stable release.
+At the time of this writing, version `2.8.6` is the version we are using and is considered a stable release.

    The HTML Javadoc documentation for the Google Gson API can be found